harshaagrawal20/objectt_detector/README.md

 # Zero-Shot Object Detection with CLIP

-Real-time object detection using OpenAI's CLIP model for zero-shot classification of custom objects.
+Real-time object detection system using CLIP for detecting custom objects in video streams.

 ## Overview
 The Object Detection App is a Python application that utilizes a zero-shot vision model to recognize and annotate objects from real-time or pre-recorded video.
 The application is designed to test the model's generalization ability by using custom object categories that are not part of the common COCO dataset.